avimallu/PowerPointSnap/README.md

 # Snap for Microsoft PowerPoint
 A simple VBA based add-in to automate a few things that are missing in PowerPoint.
 Can apply properties (size, colour, axes) of Object A to another Object B. If there are bugs, feel free to raise an issue.
-I'm not a professional programmer, so I'll look into it when I get the time.
+I'm not a professional VBA programmer, so I'll look into it when I get the time.

+Want to know more?
+Take a look at a small article on this tool's capabilities on my [personal Github website](https://avimallu.github.io/PowerPointSnap).

 ## Features